 What is the Coalition of Graduate Workers?

 CGW works to ensure all graduate employees have dignified working conditions and fair and equal pay.
-CGW also works for social justice and equality at the University of Missouri.
+Our five primary goals, as enumerated in our Bylaws, are Organizing, Collective Representation and Bargaining, Education, Community and Solidarity, and Social Justice.

 What is a union?

 A union is a democratically run, non-profit organization that represents employees for the purposes of collective bargaining and contract negotiation.
 In non-unionized workplaces, working conditions are set solely by the employer.
 In a unionized workplace, employees and employers negotiate over terms of employment and working conditions.

 Will I be forced to become a member of the union?

 No. Membership in CGW is voluntary.